 Skateboard Trucks Guide

-Skateboard trucks are the T-shaped turn parts found under the deck with wheels attached onto.
+Skateboard trucks are the T-shaped turn parts found under the deck with wheels attached to.
 They make sure your movements are transferred to the deck for it to react as you want.
-With the right set of trucks both you and your skateboard will be able to perform better.
+With the right set of trucks, both you and your skateboard will be able to perform better.

 Truck size - which size should you choose?

 The first thing you need to know when choosing trucks is whether the size fits your skateboard or not.
 The width of the truck including wheels should have the same size as the width of the deck.
 This will provide you with optimum stability on the board.
 If the truck is too wide, you will risk hitting the wheels with your shoes (shoe bite) and if it is too narrow, the skateboard will be unstable.